Who is Covered by CPRA and What Does It Require?

 - Reliably capture consent to changing Terms and Conditions and privacy policies

 - Efficiently prepare and execute revised agreements with third parties that handle private customer data

-With all these laws emerging, managing data privacy risk is an ever-more-challenging priority.
-Modernizing your organization’s system of agreement can go a long way toward achieving privacy law readiness.
+With all these laws on the books, in addition to proposed successor federal legislation on the horizon aimed at remediating the invalidated US Privacy Shield, managing data privacy risk is an ever-more-challenging priority and presents a patchwork quilt of compliance obligations.
+Now more than ever, modernizing your organization’s system of agreement can go a long way toward achieving privacy law readiness.